Keywords; arm pain, chiropractic help, acromioclavicular joint, rotator cuff syndrome, frozen shoulder exercises.

 the spinal cord travels from the brain down through the spine, it sends

-out nerve branches between the bones.
+out branches between the bones.
 They are called nerve roots.
-This is where much arm pain begins as the nerve roots begin a hazardous journey from the spinal cord to the finger tips.
+This is where much arm pain begins as these fibres begin a hazardous journey from the spinal cord to the finger tips.

-The nerve roots form the nerves that go to the arms and hands, via a small bony tunnel called a foramen.
-In full, an inter vertebral foramen.
+These roots form the nerves that go to the arms and hands, passing via a small bony tunnel; in full, it's called an inter vertebral foramen.

 At the entrance to the foramen stand the joints of Luschka, like guards protecting the nerve root from a slipped disc.
-Only sometimes they are turncoats, becoming arthritic after whiplash, and then sending pincer like projections into the nerve roots.
+Only sometimes they are turncoats, becoming arthritic after whiplash, and then sending pincer like projections into the canal.

 For more information about chiropractic subluxation and how subluxations cause arthritis in joints, click here:

 An intervertebral disc is made up of two parts.
 The centre, called the nucleus pulposis , is like egg white.
 It provides most of the ability to absorb shock.
 The nucleus is held in place by the annulus , a series of strong rings of cartilage.
 If the gel in the nucleus tears through the annular fibres, then you have a slipped disk which may pinch the nerve and cause arm pain.